This post may contain affiliate links. For more information, please read the full disclosure policy here.

 Randomly, a Swedish girl in my hostel dorm room in Gothenburg recommended visiting Möllevångstorget.
 The market square is surrounded by a multicultural mix of restaurants and ethnic grocery stores.
 Cuisines on offer include Indian, Turkish, Thai, Bangladeshi and Persian.
 Möllevångstorget also hosts a regular open-air fresh food market from Monday to Saturday.
 Dining out in Möllevångstorget is one of the best things to do in Malmö at night.

 Triangeln is an enclosed multi-level shopping centre located not far from my hostel.
 It’s one of the best places to visit in Malmö if you happen to be there on a rainy day like me.
 Triangeln has lots of shops and restaurants too, whether you want sushi, American barbecue or falafel.

 As you can see, there are plenty of things to do in Malmö, whether you visit for one day or a long weekend.

 I wish I could return just to eat at all of the cafes and restaurants I didn’t get a chance to visit.
 The only other foodie destination I visited not mentioned above was Burrito Friends.
 Around the corner from the hostel, I can never resist Mexican.

 If you’re looking for further solo travel inspiration, check out this post on my favourite solo travel destinations around the world.
-If you use the tips in this post for your trip to Sweden, I’d love if you tagged me on Instagram 😊.
+You may also like my entire UK/Europe itinerary post.
+If you use the tips in this post for your trip to Sweden, I’d love it if you tagged me on Instagram 😊.